top of page

 • Latinx led and/or serving organization

 • We do not fund local, state, tribal, or federal agencies.
 We do not fund schools or school districts.
+We do not fund individuals.

 • These funds are intended for grassroots organizations and community-driven initiatives that lack sustained financial support.
 We prioritize applicants with annual operating budgets that are below $500,000.
 Staff size and other operating parameters will also be considered.